-The Proposed Rule adds two categories of exemptions to the "Super 23A" provisions, which prohibit a banking entity from engaging in any "covered transactions," as defined under Section 23A of the Federal Reserve Act,63 with a covered fund for which the banking entity serves, directly or indirectly, as the investment manager, investment adviser, commodity trading advisor or sponsor, or that the banking entity organizes and offers (and other covered funds controlled by such a covered fund).
+The Final Rule exempts certain categories of transactions from the "Super 23A" provisions, which prohibit a banking entity from engaging in any "covered transactions," as defined under Section 23A of the Federal Reserve Act,102 with a covered fund for which the banking entity serves, directly or indirectly, as the investment manager, investment adviser, commodity trading advisor or sponsor, or that the banking entity organizes and offers (and other covered funds controlled by such a covered fund).
+The exemptions in the Proposal were adopted substantially as proposed.
+In addition, the Final Rule adopts a standalone exception that applies to riskless principal transactions.103